Explaining where babies come from to kids – A parent’s guide

 So why do children like to ask this dreaded question?
 About where do babies come from?

 They ask this question because they are trying to understand where they came from.
 They want to know where they were before they were born.
-And working out where babies come from is one of life’s great mysteries that they want to solve.
+And working out where babies come from is one of life’s great mysteries they want to solve.

-Plus we know that curiosity about where they came from, is a natural part of child sexual development.
+Plus, we know that curiosity about where they came from is a natural part of child sexual development.
 Where they start to think about where they were before they were born.
 Were they a baby too?

 Children first start to notice pregnancy and babies when they’re around 3 to 4 years of age.
 And some children may not be curious about where babies come from until they are 4 or 5, or even older.
 And some kids never ask questions about it at all!